 Long before Oglethorpe founded Savannah, the coastal Georgia land was home to a Native American Tribe called the Yamacraws, led by head chief Tomochichi.
 When Oglethorpe and English settlers arrived in February of 1733, Tomochichi welcomed the new settlers peacefully and allowed them to establish Savannah, which would enhance trading and diplomatic relations.
 The peaceful interaction paid off for the settlers, who heavily relied on Tomochichi’s assistance in living off the land and familiarizing themselves with the region.
 The head chief even went on to accompany Oglethorpe on trips back to England and became a mediator for his people among British elite.
 Together, he and Oglethorpe put together the Articles of Friendship and Commerce, a treaty allowing the English settlement on the land and establishing fair trade between both groups of people.

-Tomochichi died in 1739 and his gravesite was commemorated with a “Pyramid of Stone” marker, taken from the area.
-In 1883, the Central Georgia Railroad destroyed his gravesite by constructing a monument to their founder, William Gordon, directly on top of the grave.
-Gordon’s own daughter-in-law, Nellie Gordon, was disgusted and constructed a new monument for Tomochichi—a granite boulder with copper plating—in 1899.
+A gravesite was commemorated with a “Pyramid of Stone” marker was installed after Tomochichi died in 1739.
+In 1883, the Central Georgia Railroad destroyed his gravesite.
+The railroad constructed a monument to their founder, William Gordon, directly on top of the grave.
+Gordon’s own daughter-in-law, Nellie Gordon, was disgusted and constructed a new monument for Tomochichi.
+A granite boulder with copper plating was installed in 1899 as an homage.
 Later, a historical marker was placed in Wright Square to describe the chief’s long list of achievements.

 2. Old Fort Wayne

 Fort Pulaski is one of our most popular and historical sites in Savannah, but the remnants of one of Savannah’s oldest forts, Old Fort Wayne, can still be seen today.
 East of Washington Square and Emmet Park, the fort was first built in mid-1700 and was then known as Fort Halifax.
-Its strategic location on the eastern River bluff was taken advantage of immediately and had a square, wooden fort developed with a caponier at each corner.
-It went through another name change 100 years later, but received its present name at the end of the Revolutionary War after General “Mad Anthony” Wayne.
-Today, portions of the old wall can be seen along the southern side of East Bay Street, just past the intersection with East Broad.
+Its strategic location on the eastern River bluff had a square, wooden fort developed with a caponier at each corner.
+It went through another name change 100 years later.
+The Fort received its present name at the end of the Revolutionary War after General “Mad Anthony” Wayne.
+You can see portions of the old wall along the southern side of East Bay Street, just past the intersection with East Broad.

 3. General David Hunter’s Emancipation Proclamation